Chapter 2.1.3 Inclusion, participation and education

 Behaviour change

-This is particularly concerning as the environmental movement, as well as governments, have so much to learn from these voices.
+This is particularly concerning as the mainstream environmental movement, as well as governments, have so much to learn from these voices.
 Traditional knowledge of good ecological practices can play a huge role in shaping climate policy, as can the voices of diaspora communities in Scotland, many of whom have friends and family who are experiencing the devastating effects of climate change first hand.

 Platforms such as the Ethnic Minority Environmental Network at CEMVO Scotland can play a key role in bridging the gap between grassroots, ethnic minority-led groups and mainstream environmental organisations.